Via this page you can find interesting interviews with our young talents

 Personal Information about Melanie Köhler

 Melanie Köhler, born in 1988, grew up in the administrative district Rosenheim and received her "engineering diploma" ("Master of Science) at the University of Applied Sciences Upper Austria, Campus Linz, Austria in the field of "Medical Engineering".
 She obtained her PhD "Doctor of Engineering Sciences" with a thesis on "Single molecular binding studies of purine nucleotides to mitochondrial uncoupling proteins explored by recognition imaging and force spectroscopy" at the Johannes Kepler University, Institute of Biophysics, Linz, Austria.
-After that, at the end of 2016, she moved to the UCLouvain in Belgium, where she still works as senior researcher and explores the molecular mechanisms behind virus binding to cell surface receptors.
+After that, at the end of 2016, she moved to the UCLouvain in Belgium, where she worked as senior researcher and explored the molecular mechanisms behind virus binding to cell surface receptors.
 Since June 2022 she heads the Junior Research Group Mechanoreceptors at the LSB.

 What made you decide to become a diploma engineer?
 And why did you study and earn your doctorate in Austria for this purpose?

 Already during my school years, I was particularly interested in natural sciences and completed my professional baccalaureate in the technical-scientific branch at the college for further education in Rosenheim.
 In combination with my interest in the health sciences, the bachelor's degree in physical engineering at the Zwickau University of Applied Sciences and later the master's degree in medical engineering with the goal of becoming a diploma engineer was the perfect choice.
 For my master's degree and subsequent doctorate, I was drawn to Linz, Austria, due to the excellent range of studies and the outstanding reputation of the educational and research institutions.